atrisovic/weather-panel.github.io/content/5_geographical-unit-data.md

 First, try to perform all merging on abbreviation codes rather than names.
 At the level of countries, use [ISO alpha-3 codes](https://www.nationsonline.org/oneworld/country_code_list.htm) if possible.

 Second, use fuzzy string matching.
-However, in this case you will need to inspect all of the matches to make sure that they are correct.
+However, in this case, you will need to inspect all of the matches to make sure that they are correct.

 Third, construct “translation functions” for each dataset, which map the regional names in that dataset to a canonical list of region names.
 I usually choose the names in one dataset as my canonical list, and name the matching functions as `<dataset>2canonical` and `canonical2<dataset2>`.